New York regulator probes so-called 'hard money lenders'

-NEW YORK (Reuters) - New York regulator Benjamin Lawsky has launched an investigation into potential predatory practices by lenders who make short-term, high-interest loans secured by homes or other real estate.
+NEW YORK, Sept 16 (Reuters) - New York regulator Benjamin Lawsky has launched an investigation into potential predatory practices by lenders who make short-term, high-interest loans secured by homes or other real estate.

 Lawsky, superintendent of the state Department of Financial Services, sent subpoenas to nine so-called “hard money lenders” seeking information about their loan policies and marketing materials, his office said in a statement on Tuesday.